-A leading Millenium Prize Problem is the Navier-Stokes equation, which, if solved, could model the flow of any fluid – that means how airplanes navigate the skies, how water meanders in a river and how the flow of blood courses through your blood vessels… Understanding these equations in more detail will lead to scientific advances in all of these fields: better aircraft design, improved flood defences, and better drug delivery in the body.
-Fluids expert and mathematician Keith Moffatt took Tom Crawford down to the deep dark depths of Cambridge’s maths lab…
+A leading Millennium Prize Problem is the Navier-Stokes equation, which, if solved, could model the flow of any fluid – that means how aeroplanes navigate the skies, how water meanders in a river and how the flow of blood courses through your blood vessels… Understanding these equations in more detail will lead to scientific advances in all of these fields: better aircraft design, improved flood defences, and better drug delivery in the body.
+Fluids expert and mathematician Keith Moffatt took me down to the deep dark depths of Cambridge’s maths lab…

-Keith – Yes, that is correct.
-For the vast majority of fluids particularly air and water, the equations are based on Newton’s Laws, so they’re very classical.
-They were first written down in the 19th century and they’re highly mathematical in structure.
+- For most fluids, including air and water, the Navier-Stokes equations are based on Newton’s Laws and were first written down in the 19th century

 - The millennium problem is to answer the question of whether or not the equations can become infinite

 - It cannot be solved with a computer because a computer programme will break down before the singularity at infinity is reached

 - A real-world example is when two tornado-like vortices collide and undergo a process called ‘vortex reconnection’

 You can listen to the full interview for the Naked Scientists here.